Stephen Glasser

 Stephen Glasser (July 27, 1943 – August 25, 2022) was an American publisher who founded the Legal Times.

 Biography

-Stephen Glasser was born on 27 July 1943 in Memphis, Tennessee.
+Stephen Glasser was born on July 27, 1943 in Memphis, Tennessee.
 He attended and graduated with a bachelor's degree in political science from Colgate University in 1965.
 Later, in the same year, he married Lynn Schreiber.
-In 1968, he graduated with a law degree from the University of Michigan.
+In 1968, he graduated with a law degree from the University of Michigan Law School.

-After his graduation, he briefly worked for Labor Department before joining the New York Law Journal.
+After his graduation, he briefly worked for United States Department of Labor before joining the New York Law Journal.

 In 1978, Glasser started a weekly newspaper, Legal Times, with his wife.

 In 1995, he founded Glasser LegalWorks which was acquired by FindLaw in 2003.

+A resident of Montclair, New Jersey, Glasser died on August 25, 2022, at NewYork-Presbyterian Hospital.